nmcl/scratch/dvdhunter/README.md

 result of the inconsistency is that sometimes data is ignored which could have been converted but it's easier to just add that back by hand that have so many different if/then/else clauses for one-off situations!

+It worked for most items but there were a few where the output was null.
+Manual checking added the data.